Does your baby grunt especially loudly during bowel movements? Do they sometimes cry when trying to pass stool?

 If your baby is suffering from GBS they will experience several, or all, of these symptoms for 5-10 minutes before finally passing stool and feeling comfortable once more.

 How Can I Help My Baby With GBS?

 The bad news is there’s nothing you can do to stop or cure grunting baby syndrome in your baby.
 The good news?
 It will clear up on its own by the time your baby is 3-4 months old.
 So when it comes to GBS, there really isn’t much to worry about.

 Some doctors might tell you to ease your baby’s discomfort by stimulating their anus with either cotton balls and Vaseline or an anal thermometer, but this may hurt more than it helps.

-If you constantly use stimulants to help your baby pass stools, it may take them longer to learn how to relax their pelvic muscles on their own.
+If you continuously use stimulants to help your baby pass stools, it may take them longer to learn how to relax their pelvic muscles on their own.